Nonary/MonitorSwapAutomation/Readme.md

 ## Troubleshooting

-**If the ResolutionAutomation script doesn’t switch resolutions properly or is unreliable:**
+**If the ResolutionAutomation script doesn’t switch resolutions properly or you wish to run scripts after the monitor has swapped:**

 - Increase the start delay in **settings.json** (located in the script’s folder) to 3 or 4 seconds.
-This gives the monitor-switching process more time before the resolution change occurs.
+This will give more time for other scripts to run after the monitor has swapped.
+- For ResolutionAutomation, this is not necessary to do in most cases as it has a fallback to re-apply resolution multiple times.

 ---

 ## Change Log

+**v2.0.4**
+- Improved compatibility for Windows 11 24H2, fixing a common scenario that caused Sunshine to be unable to find an output device.
+- Removed start delay, which will cause Moonlight to start the stream faster.
+If this causes issues, you can adjust the start delay back to 3 seconds.

 **v2.0.3**
 - Fixed another bug that caused script to exit earlier than intended before restoring primary monitor.